a-bonus/a-bonus.github.io/m2-lecture.md

 ## Part 7: Effect Size: Measuring Practical Significance

 Statistical significance tells you IF there's an effect.
 Effect size tells you HOW BIG the effect is.

+> **Connection to previous concepts:** Remember the distinction between statistical and practical significance from [Part 3](#part-3-the-decision-making-framework)?
+Effect size is how we measure practical significance.
+A result can be statistically significant (p < .05) but have a tiny effect size, or have a large effect size but not be statistically significant (underpowered study).

 ### Why Effect Size Matters